 |

-Perform connection and setting of an external power meter as described in Power Meter Setting.
+Perform connection and setting of an external power sensor as described in Power Sensor Setting.
 Connect the sensor to one of the test ports of the Analyzer and perform calibration as described below.
 Then repeat the calibration for the other test port.

 To select the calibrated port number, use the following softkeys: Calibration > Power Calibration > Select Port |